How The Australian Tourism Industry Can Generate Leads Digitally From China

 Visitors from China generated $8.3 billion in total expenditure in 2015.
 The Tourism 2020 Strategy estimates that China has the potential to be worth up to $13 billion in total expenditure by 2020.

-Australia is set to continue to capitalise on this trend with its relatively close proximity to China, attractive climate, strong cultural appeal and positive existing relations with the country in terms of trade and industry.
+Australia will continue to capitalise on this trend with its relatively close proximity to China.
+Australia has an attractive climate, strong cultural appeal and positive existing relations with the country in terms of trade and industry.

-In 2015, China was Australia’s second largest inbound market for visitor arrivals and the largest market for total expenditure and visitor nights.
+In 2015, China was Australia’s second largest inbound market for visitor arrivals.
+It was the largest market for total expenditure and visitor nights.

 The Consumer Demand Project by Tourism Australia

-A major tourism research project into how international consumers view Australia and the factors most likely to motivate them to visit the country has been carried out by Tourism Australia.
-The scale of the research is impressive and provides unique insights into consumer demand in 15 of Australia’s most important inbound markets.
+A major tourism research project into how international consumers view Australia.
+The factors most likely to motivate them to visit the country has been carried out by Tourism Australia.
+The scale of the research is impressive.
+It provides unique insights into consumer demand in 15 of Australia’s most important inbound markets.

-Chinese respondents were asked what they looked for when choosing a destination.
+Chinese respondents said what they looked for when choosing a destination.
 57% stated natural beauty and environment, 46% looked for good cuisine, wine and local produce, whilst 45% prioritised safety, security and accessibility.
-All these factors Australia boasts in abundance and it is clear as to why the Chinese are attracted to the country as a holiday destination.
+All these factors Australia boasts in abundance.
+It is clear as to why the Chinese are attracted to the country as a holiday destination.

 In fact, the report found that Australia ranks in the top three global destinations (in terms of natural beauty and the environment) alongside Hawaii and France.